 On September 24, 2020 our board of directors resolved to formally issue and register 15,472 warrants granted in 2018 - 2020.
-The fomal issuance is expected to take place on October 31, 2020.
+The formal issuance is expected to take place in mid-December 2020.
+In addition, our board of directors is expected to issue 689 additional warrants in mid-December 2020.
 The weighted average subscription price per share per outstanding warrant, including warrants to be issued on October 31, 2020, is DKK 2.